GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** April 30, 2026 · **License:** CC BY-NC-ND 4.0
 **For:** Ethicists · Educators · Indigenous rights advocates · Long-horizon AI policy makers

 Connects intergenerational equity and ancestral wisdom to AI safety.
 Argues that genuine AI safety must account for deep time — both the accumulated wisdom of past generations and responsibility to those not yet born.
-A unique and underexplored dimension of the AI safety conversation.

 ---